-Although the only real way to find out if your business idea will work is to actually start your business, there are a number of things you can do to help research your business idea before you take the leap.
+The only way to truly find out if your business idea will work is to actually start your business, but there are a number of things you can do to research your start-up idea before you take the leap.

 Although the housing market in our country has a relatively steady rhythm throughout the year, Spring is typically the time referred to as Home Buying Season.
 Winter months, the holidays and inclement winter weather make homeowners reticent to open their homes to prospective buyers.
 Better weather signals opportunities for home improvements, home inspections and home repairs.
 School age children are wrapping up the school year leaving the summer months an ideal time to move in and out of housing.